• Home

 1895

 In 1895, 130 years ago, A. Riccò published a photograph of this nebula in the Astrophysical Journal (Ref.
 5).
-I have turned it upside down to make it easy to compare to my image. © AAS.
+I have turned it upside down to make it easy to compare to my image.
+In this photograph, the three stars were almost in a straight line. © AAS.
 Reproduced with permission.

 References